elm-city-craftworks/weiqi/DESIGN.md

 ### Lack of proper error handling and debugging capabilities

+When something goes wrong, Weiqi is very tight lipped and doesn't give you much useful information to work with.
+Some exceptions are probably getting caught up in threads, or in the graphics system, and others are due to a lack of error handling on the responses from GNU Go.

 ### Lack of automated tests / comprehensive documentation

 ## Final notes